Remote PC Access

 Diagnostic information about Remote PC Access is written to the Windows Application Event log.
 Informational messages are not throttled.
 Error messages are throttled by discarding duplicate messages.

-For on-premises deployments only: When power management for Remote PC Access is enabled, subnet-directed broadcasts might fail to start machines that are located on a different subnet from the Controller.
-If you need power management across subnets using subnet-directed broadcasts, and AMT support is not available, try the Wake-up proxy or Unicast method (ensure those settings are enabled in the advanced properties for the power management connection).
+If power management for Remote PC Access is enabled, subnet-directed broadcasts might fail to start machines that are on a different subnet from the Controller.
+If you need power management across subnets using subnet-directed broadcasts, and AMT support is not available, try the Wake-up proxy or Unicast method.
+Ensure that those settings are enabled in the advanced properties for the power management connection.